shivrajora/pyKobuki/README.md

 input:
 1. commands: list of bytes to be sent to the Kobuki

-This function sends commands to the Kobuki
+This function sends commands to the Kobukid